ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 function Article({ id }) {
 	const handleInstanceReady = ({ editor }) => {
-		// Will be triggered once, when editor is ready for interaction. getArticle(id).then(article => {
+		// Will be triggered only once, when editor is ready for interaction. getArticle(id).then(article => {
 			editor.setData(article);
 		});